GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

 ### “Double importing” of files

 There is the possibility of `import` and `createRequireFromPath` both importing the same file into the same package scope, potentially the former as ESM and the latter as CommonJS.
-Node needs to throw an exception in such situations.
+Allowing this would likely cause issues, and a solution would need to be worked out to handle this situation.

 ### “Loose” CommonJS files (files outside of packages)